aws-neuron/aws-neuron-sdk/README.md

 Neuron includes a set of tools and capabilities to help developers monitor and optimize their Neuron based inference applications.
 Neuron tools can be incorporated into scripts to automate Neuron devices operation and health monitoring, and include discover and usage utilities, data-path profiling tools, and visualization utilities.
 Using a tensorboard plugin you can inspect and profile graphs execution.
 For more details refer to: [Getting started: Neuron Tensorboard profiling](./docs/neuron-tools/getting-started-tensorboard-neuron.md)

-# Getting started and More Information:
+# Getting started and more information:

 To use Neuron you can use a pre-built Amazon Machine Images (DLAMI) or DL containers or install Neuron software on your own instances.
 To use AMI/Containers these documents may help.